-Is your WordPress website compliant?
-Do you know if you are breaking any rules or regulations, or breaching the Terms of Service (TOS) of any third-party companies whose services or products you are endorsing or advertising?
+Is your WordPress site compliant?
+Do you know if your site is breaking the law, or breaching the Terms of Service (TOS) of any 3rd-party companies whose services or products you are advertising or endorsing?

-New laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you plan to promote anything on your site for profit, you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory agencies, such as the BBB, or Better Business Bureau.
-Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you promote anything on your site for commercial gain, you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the BBB, or Better Business Bureau.
+Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

 (Better Business Bureau Website)

-These laws has legal implications for various business activities, including:
+The introduction of these new laws has ramifications for several business activities, including:

 - Retarget Marketing

 - Product Creators

 Without certain legal pages on your website (e.g. terms of service, privacy statement, legal disclaimers, etc.), many third-party sites such as Google won’t let you advertise, online merchants like ClickBank or JVZoo will not allow you to list digital products, PayPal may close down your account and withhold payment of your funds, Facebook could suspend web applications, and you will not be allowed to participate in most advertising or online marketing networks.

 If your online business is not in compliance, you could end up facing a whole range of penalties, including fines, having your website shut down, even jail time!

 This article explains why it’s important to have a legally compliant website and how to quickly add legal pages to your website using simple solutions.